Meditation on Taylor Series

 \[e^{x} = \Big[ \sum_{n = 0}^{\infty} \p^{-n} \Big] 1 = 1 + x + \frac{x^{2}}{2!} + \ldots\] \[e^{a\p_{x}} = \sum \p_{a}^{-n} (1) \p_{x}^{n} = 1 + a \p + \frac{a^{2}}{2!} \p^{2} + \ldots\] \[f(x+a) = e^{a \p_{x}} f(x) = \Big[ \sum \p_{a}^{-n}(1) \p_{x}^{n} \Big] f(x)\]

-Really, since \(\p_{a}\) refers to a different variable, it will just treat \(\p_{x} f(x)\) as a constant – so we can just write:
+Really, since \(\p_{a}\) refers to a different variable, it will just treat \(\p_{x} f(x)\) as a constant, so we can just write:

 \[f(x+a)= \Big[ \sum (\p^{-1}_{a} \p_{x})^{n} \Big] f(x)\]

-It basically means: project \(f(x)\) onto its behavior at each polynomial order \(\frac{x^{n}}{n!}\), and then write it literally in terms of those polynomial orders using \(\frac{a^{n}}{n!}\).
+Which has a nice symmetry to it.
+It reminds me of a change of basis, which makes sense, because in some sense it is one.
+It basically means: project \(f(x)\) onto the basis spanned by each polynomial order \(\frac{x^{n}}{n!}\), and then write it in terms of those basis vectors using \(\frac{a^{n}}{n!}\).
 If (1) \(f\) is truly entirely constructible entirely from polynomials, and (2) the resulting sum converges, this should be equivalent to \(f(x+a)\).
+It is similar to writing \(\b{v} = v_x \b{x} + v_y \b{y} + \ldots\).

-3 Misc
+3. Misc

-Since the derivative operator gives the value of \(f(x + \e) \approx f(x) + \e f'(x)\), at a point slightly displaced from \(x\), we can presumably in principle do this infinitely many times to move a finite distance \(a\):
+Since the derivative operator gives the value of \(f(x + \e) \approx f(x) + \e f'(x)\), at a point slightly displaced from \(x\), we can in principle do this infinitely many times to move a finite distance \(a\):

 \[f(x + a) = \lim_{\D x \ra 0} f(x) + f'(x)\D x + f'(x + \D x)\D x + \ldots\]

-\[f(x + a) = f(x) + \int_{0}^{a} f'(x + y) dy\]
+\[f(x + a) = f(x) + \int_{0}^{a} f'(x + y) \d y\]

 Alternatively we may write this as applying an infinitesimal translation operator \(T_{\e}\) infinitely many times, which just leads back to the exponential expression:

-\[f(x + a) = \lim_{\e \ra 0} T^{\frac{a}{\e}}_{\e} f(x) = \lim_{\e \ra 0} (1 + (T_{\e} - 1))^{\frac{a}{\e}} f(x)\] \[= \lim_{\e \ra 0} (1 + \D_{\e})^{\frac{a}{\e}} f(x) = e^{a \p_{x}} f(x)\]
+\[f(x + a) = \lim_{\e \ra 0} T^{\frac{a}{\e}}_{\e} f(x) = \lim_{\e \ra 0} (1 + (T_{\e} - 1))^{\frac{a}{\e}} f(x)\] \[= \lim_{\e \ra 0} (1 + T_{\e})^{\frac{a}{\e}} f(x) = e^{a \p_{x}} f(x)\]

 4